 This is why most ancient slaughtering practices were performed in a very humane manner.

 Do I need to be a vegetarian to stay healthy?

 There are several answers to this question.

-Everyone is different and, evolutionarily speaking, humans have eaten meat for a millennium.
+Everyone is different and, evolutionary speaking, humans have eaten meat for a millennium.
 However, most couldn't afford to eat meat regularly so they generally ate fruits, veggies and sprouted whole grains.

 Second, for many vegetarians and vegans, their eating habits are a way of life.
 Whether for health reasons or because they see animals as sacred, millions of people all across the globe have chosen to abstain from animal products to a varying degree.

 Third, the terms “vegetarian” and “vegan” mean so many different things to so many different people.

 Although we’ll never really know the reason behind everyone’s decision, we can get an insight into their diet restrictions by seeing how they identify themselves.